ancgate/hvfhv_weather_analysis/README.md

-# hvfhv_weather_analysis
-Analysis of the trips for For Hire Vehicle in NYC, we will analyze the pattern and check what is the benefits of using a taxi versus other public transportation
+#  Analysis of the trips for FHV in NYC

+# Business Problem / Problem Statement

+## Business Requirements

+- Does the weather affects the duration of the trip for a uber/lyft passenger?
+If yes, by how much?
+   - Revenue
+   - Can the trip be shorter?

+## Functional Requirements

+- Number of Trip by Location
+- Duration of the whole trip (from when the passenger request the uber until the passenger was dropped off
+- Revenue by Neighboorhood,
+- Revenue by Borough
+- Most frequent dropoff location
+- Most frequent pickup location
+- Which company drive the requirements above?

+## Data Requirements
+- TLC Data (main dataset)
+- Weather Data
+- Geographic Reference